 Depression has a heavy presence in society, but it’s still treated as taboo.
 People can often feel alone and unable to speak to their family or friends.
 However, speaking out and sharing their feelings is an essential step to healing and fighting the negativity.

-From my time running one-on-one and couples therapy sessions for depression near Warrington, Cheshire, I have learnt the most effective ways to fight depression and anxiety, helping my clients successfully battle through the difficult chapters of their lives.
+From my time running therapy sessions for depression and anxiety near Warrington, Cheshire, I have learnt the most effective ways to fight depression and anxiety, helping my clients successfully battle through the difficult chapters of their lives.

 Go Outdoors and Be Active

 If you are facing depression try to avoid isolating yourself inside your home as this can have even more negative effects on your mood and make fighting it even tougher.
 If you have a dog try and make yourself a schedule where you walk them once or twice a day, taking in the fresh air and allowing your mind to clear.
 Walking, especially with dogs, can allow you to meet new people, which can create positive social interactions that can help alleviate the depression by elevating your mood, if only for small periods of time at the start.

 If you don’t want to walk alone and don’t have a dog, there are websites like Borrow My Doggy out there that can be a nice option.
 This can be a brilliant way to improve your mood as you get a change of scenery, fresh air and as you are helping out a stranger and an animal you will get a feel-good feeling, knowing that you’ve made a difference to their lives.
 Helping others can help yourself.

 Moreover, exercise is well known to help boost your mood through the release of endorphins.
 Not only are you creating a better and healthier lifestyle for yourself, but you are also allowing your body to release hormones that can naturally improve your mood rather than through the use of drugs.

 Don’t Punish Yourself